-- Most people who refer to noodling sleeves are talking about 18”-20” long kevlar safety arm guards sold to protect workers in dangerous industrial or production jobs.
-The tightly fitted sleeve is tube shaped, with an opening for the thumb.
+- Most people who refer to noodling sleeves are talking about 18”-20” long Kevlar safety arm guards sold to protect workers in dangerous industrial or production jobs.
+The tightly fitted sleeve is tube-shaped, with an opening for the thumb.
 The fingers are completely exposed.
-These sleeves are available through most places who sell construction or industrial supplies.
+These sleeves are available through most places that sell construction or industrial supplies.

 - Arm gloves are gloves, complete with fingers, that are attached to the end of long (12”-18”) gloves that cover a good portion of the forearm

-- Some sleeves offer an added benefit of UV protection to help with sunburn control.
+- Some sleeves offer the added benefit of UV protection to help with sunburn control.

 Even though catfish don’t have traditional canine and incisor teeth, their rough, bristly small teeth can cause scratches and scrapes that can easily get infected.
 The sharp pectoral and dorsal fins of young catfish are razor sharp and can puncture and cut skin.
 There is safety equipment that can be purchased to protect an angler from scratches and punctures caused by the teeth and spines of the catfish, but these devices could lead to more harm for the fish, rendering it non-revivable.
 Some anglers believe the chance of drowning is higher when wearing these sleeves or gloves because the fish can latch on and become entangled in the fabric, thus pulling the fisherman underwater.